Do You Have A Second Home, Holiday Cottage Or Investment Property Which You Cannot Visit During Lockdown?

-If insurers have insisted on an intruder alarm, then an “Alarm Warranty” would often require a keyholder to attend the premises in the event of an alarm activation and now that so many commercial premises are closed for trading there is likely to be an increase in opportunistic thefts from such premises.
+If insurers have insisted on an intruder alarm, then an “Alarm Warranty” would often require a keyholder to attend the premises in the event of an alarm activation.
+Now that so many commercial premises are closed for trading, there is likely to be an increase in opportunistic thefts from such premises.

 Compliance with the above requirements however may not always have been possible simply because of the pandemic induced restrictions on travel-insurance and the need for social distancing.